Bureau of Reclamation, Interior.

 7. Regional Criteria

-A copy of the Plan will be available for review at Reclamation's Mid-Pacific (MP) Regional Office located in Sacramento, California, and MP's South-Central California Area Office located in Fresno, California.
+Public comment on Reclamation's preliminary (i.e., draft) determination of both the City of Roseville's and El Dorado Irrigation District's Plans are invited at this time.
+A copy of both Plans will be available for review at Reclamation's MP Regional Office located in Sacramento, California, and MP's Central California Area Office located in Folsom, California.
 If you wish to review a copy of the plan, please contact Ms. Billingsley to find the office nearest you.Start Signature